vic-ma/howtodismantle.github.io/_posts/2025-04-02-Peakboard-Meets-Shelly-Building-a-Smart-Dashboard-for-Tracking-Temperature-and-Humidity.md

   - name: ShellyHT.pbmx
     url: /assets/2025-04-02/ShellyHT.pbmx
 ---
-More than two years ago, there were already two articles about Shelly products: One about [how to use the button](/Building-an-emergency-button-with-Shelly-Button1-and-MQTT.html) and another about [how to use the power plug](/Fun-with-Shelly-Plug-S-Switching-Power-on-and-off.html).
-Lots of time has passed since then and many readers came back who actually used the Shelly products even in a professional, industrial environment.
-Today we want to have a closer look at a relatively new product: The Shelly [Humidity and Temperature sensor](https://www.shelly.com/products/shelly-h-t-gen3-matte-black).
-It comes with a e-ink display and WiFi connection.
-How to configure the Wifi connection during initial setup is explained in the [documentation](https://www.shelly.com/blogs/documentation/shelly-h-t-gen3?srsltid=AfmBOop_uRRkBuYODH76QXhhOjD3FCpFxvW4KtqyH2xq85LxG6U4f19C).
+Over two years ago, we published two articles about Shelly products: One about [how to use the button](/Building-an-emergency-button-with-Shelly-Button1-and-MQTT.html) and another about [how to use the power plug](/Fun-with-Shelly-Plug-S-Switching-Power-on-and-off.html).
+A lot of time has passed since then and many readers have come back and have actually used Shelly products in a professional, industrial environment.

+Today we'll take a closer look at a relatively new product: The Shelly [Humidity and Temperature sensor](https://www.shelly.com/products/shelly-h-t-gen3-matte-black).
+It comes with an e-ink display and Wi-Fi connection.
+To learn how to configure the Wi-Fi connection during the initial setup, see the [official documentation](https://www.shelly.com/blogs/documentation/shelly-h-t-gen3?srsltid=AfmBOop_uRRkBuYODH76QXhhOjD3FCpFxvW4KtqyH2xq85LxG6U4f19C).

-In our example we will use MQTT to build a dashbaord with Peakboard for showing the current temperature and humidity as provided by the Shelly sensor.
-We also will build our own historisation and store the values for later analysis in the Peakboard Hub.
+In our example we'll use MQTT to build a dashboard with Peakboard for showing the current temperature and humidity, as provided by the Shelly sensor.
+We'll also build our own historization and store the values for later analysis in Peakboard Hub.

 ![image](/assets/2025-04-02/010.png)

 ## Shelly sensor configuration

-Our Shelly sensor offers two ways for configuration.
-It comes with a built-in web interface that can be access during the setup process (see documentation), or the configuration can be also done through the Shelly cloud services, provided that it's configured properly.
-If it's necessary to avoid any kind of outside connection because of security restrictions within the factory, a cloud connection is NOT mandatory.
-The screenshot shows the cloud based configuration dialog.
-The only point we need to configure here is the MQTT connectivity.
+Our Shelly sensor offers two options for configuration.
+It comes with a built-in web interface that can be accessed during the setup process (see the official documentation).
+The configuration can be also done through the Shelly cloud services, provided that it's configured properly.
+However, if it's necessary to avoid any kind of outside connection due to security restrictions within the factory, then a cloud connection can be avoided.

+The following screenshot shows the cloud-based configuration dialog.
+The only thing we need to configure here is the MQTT connectivity.
 We use a public MQTT broker, but a private one will do the same.
-Beside the adress we need to provide a suffix which is used to detemine the MQTT topic.
+Beside the address, we also need to provide a suffix, which is used to determine the MQTT topic.

 ![image](/assets/2025-04-02/020.png)

-The sensor will send out a bunch of MQTT message every couple of minutes.
-Beside lots of meta and health information we can find temperature and humdity along with a unix time stamp with the exact time of the last measurement.
-The screenshot shows the MQTT message as subscribed with MQTT explorer.
+The sensor will send out a bunch of MQTT messages every couple of minutes.
+Besides metadata and health information, we can also find the temperature and humidity along with a Unix time stamp with the exact time of the last measurement.
+The following screenshot shows the MQTT message, as subscribed with MQTT explorer.

-We must understand that for energy saving purpose the sensor is going sleep between two measurements.
-It evens discoonnects from WiFi during that sleep time.
+It's important to note that for energy saving purposes, the sensor goes to sleep between the two measurements.
+It evens disconnects from Wi-Fi during that sleep time.
 So we usually can't ping the sensor within the local network.

 ![image](/assets/2025-04-02/030.png)